Rifle Creek

 Rifle Creek is a stream in Garfield County in the U.S. state of Colorado.
-Rifle Creek is a tributary to the Colorado River.
+It is a tributary of the Colorado River.

-Rifle Creek starts at the confluence of West Rifle Creek and East Rifle Creek and the junction is within the waters of the Rifle Gap Reservoir.
+Rifle Creek starts at the confluence of West Rifle Creek and East Rifle Creek, and the junction is within the waters of the Rifle Gap Reservoir.
 The stream flows south and enters the Colorado after passing through the city of Rifle.